Wood Destroying Insect Inspections

-Some New Hampshire or Massachusetts home inspection companies may not include a termite or Wood Destroying Insect Inspection Report unless you are willing to pay an additional fee.
-Other commercial or home inspectors will only perform a visual pest inspection for signs of destructive insects - that is really not sufficient.
+Some New Hampshire or Massachusetts home inspection companies may not include a Termite or Wood Destroying Insect Inspection Report unless you are willing to pay an additional fee.
+Other commercial or home inspectors will only perform a "visual" pest inspection for signs of destructive insects, which, is really not sufficient.
 It is absolutely necessary to probe and sound out the areas that are susceptible to attack.
+And, if your New Hampshire or Massachusetts Home inspector is only performing a "visual" service, when insects are located, you may need to contact a specialist to determine if/how much of the structure was damaged.
 While interviewing any Massachusetts or New Hampshire home inspectors that don't include a "termite" inspection, be sure to ask how much the additional charge will be.
-And, if your New Hampshire or Massachusetts Home inspector is only performing a "visual" service you may need to contact a specialist to determine if/how much of the structure was damaged.

-Typically, if you are pursuing FHA or VA lending, you should have this type of "visual, sounding and probing" inspection for Wood Destroying Insects.
-An FHA Loan (Federal Housing Association) or a VA Loan (Veterans Association), sometimes requires its borrower's to have this inspection on a specific form (NPMA-33) and signed by a Pest Control Operator.
-Also, if the property being purchased is on a private water supply; specific parameters are almost always required to be tested.
-If you are not sure, you should check with your Mortgage Broker, Realtor or Attorney.
+Typically, if you are pursuing FHA or VA lending, you are required to have this type of "visual, sounding and probing" inspection for Wood Destroying Insects.
+An FHA Loan (Federal Housing Association) or a VA Loan (Veterans Association), usually requires its borrower's to have this inspection on a specific form (NPMA-33) and signed by a Certified Pest Inspector.
+Also, if the property being purchased is on a private water supply, specific parameters are almost always required to be tested.
+If you are not sure what your lending requires, you should check with your Mortgage Broker, Realtor or Attorney.